 HINT: the superior mesenteric artery is directly below the celiac trunk.
 You may cut through both without realizing it, so carefully examine the aorta to identify these trunks.

 At the inferior aspect of the aorta, cut the inferior mesenteric artery.

 Mobilize the sigmoid colon, noting the extent of the sigmoid mesocolon and any lymph nodes within the mesocolon.

-Tie off the esophagus and sigmoid colon with two strings at each end (see diagram below).
+Tie off the esophagus just beneath the diaphragm, and sigmoid colon with two strings at each end (see diagram below).